stevenrskelton/transform-to-json/README.md

 ## Todo

 - more advanced CSV parsing allowing for separator escaping and newlines
-- fixed-width columns not implemented
+- fixed-width values not implemented

 ## History